gongf05/machine-learning-mini-project/README.md

 This project tries to classify different Iris samples into three categories.
 I use training set to build a simple model, and test out its performance on testing dataset.
 Please see file "Iris/Iris-classification-kaggle.ipynb" for implementation.

+Todo:
+update python code to use different model.